BRACKETS-by-TRIAD/verifications/README.md

 # Verifications
-Package for verifying sms/email generated codes, which would be used for two factor authentication or verifying any simple action in your app.
+Package used for verification of any kind of actions by sms/email generated codes.
+Although, would be used for two factor authentication.

 ## Installation

 1. `composer require brackets/verifications`